RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 That looks like an ugly mess!
 Fortunately, it's not as bad as it seems.
 If you look closely at the data, you will see that it starts with a ``{`` and ends with a ``}``.
-In fact, you may realize this looks a lot like a Python dictionary!
+You may realize this looks a lot like a Python dictionary!
 If you thought that, you are correct.
 This is a big long string that represents a Python dictionary.
-Better yet, we can convert this string into an actual Python dictionary and then access the individual key-value pairs stored in the dictionary using the usual Python syntax!
+We can convert this string into an actual Python dictionary and then access the individual key-value pairs stored in the dictionary using the usual Python syntax!

 The official name for the format that we saw above is called **JSON**: JavaScript Object Notation.
-It's a good acronym to know, but you don't have to know anything about Javascript in order to make use of JSON.
+It's an excellent acronym to know, but you don't have to know anything about Javascript to make use of JSON.
 You can think of the results as a Python dictionary.
-It can be a bit daunting at first as there can be many keys and in fact JSON is often full of dictionaries of dictionaries of lists of dictionaries but fear not, you can figure it out with a bit of experiementation.
+It can be a bit daunting at first, as there can be many keys.
+JSON is often full of dictionaries of dictionaries of lists of dictionaries but fear not; you can figure it out with a bit of experimentation.

 .. code:: python3